 Hands-On Learning Lab offers self paced training sessions.
 The Lab is open from 10:15AM to 6:00PMThe HOLL consists of a group of laptops with headphones where students can work through lessons at their own pace.
 A lesson consists of a recorded presentation followed by a hands-on exercise.
 Each lesson typically takes about 45 to one hour to complete and students can generally come and go as they please.
 Ed Services instructors are on hand to assist with questions and to discuss Esri products, other training opportunities and Esri Technical Certification.

-The menu should include: Tossed Garden Salad Potato Salad Napa Cabbage Slaw Southern Fried Chicken Sliced Brisket with BBQ Sauce Mac n Cheese Seasonal Vegetable Medley Apple Pie.
+Tossed Garden Salad Potato Salad Napa Cabbage Slaw Southern Fried Chicken Sliced Brisket with BBQ Sauce Mac n Cheese Seasonal Vegetable Medley Apple Pie.

 PSAP is the once a decade geographic program that offers local governments and regional planning agencies the opportunity to review and modify select statistical boundaries that the U.S. Census Bureau uses to count people and produce data for the 2020 Census and beyond.